 Gerry Cox is the Chief Executive of Hayters Teamwork Sports Agency, one of Britain’s leading freelance sportswriting agencies and a stepping stone to the national media.
 Here he outlines some tips for budding sportswriters:

 Football may be a multi-million pound industry, with the top players earning more in a week than most people do in a year, but sportswriting is not usually so well rewarded.
-A starting salary for a junior reporter on a local paper may be around £10,000, while experienced reporters outside the nationals may not earn more than £25,000 to £30,000.
+A starting salary for a junior reporter on a local paper may be below £18,000, while experienced reporters outside the nationals may not earn more than £30,000.

 Only a tiny percentage of sportswriters earn the sort of executive salaries that could be made in other areas of the media, and job security is not always high – a change of editor often means a change of staff, like a new manager often means a shake up of playing staff in a football club.

-The biggest rewards are often in terms of the lifestyle, with the luckiest writers travelling the world reporting on the biggest games and interviewing superstar footballers, with their opinions read by millions.
+The biggest rewards are often in terms of the lifestyle, with the luckiest journalists travelling the world reporting on the biggest games and interviewing superstar footballers, with their opinions read by millions.

-Most editors or potential employers look for three key attributes in potential sportswriters:
+Most editors or potential employers look for these key attributes in potential sportswriters: